 Keep a Record of Auto Loan Payment History

 Moving forward, keep a detailed record of your auto loan payments.
 Your personal records should include the payment date, amount, method of payment, and the date it was applied to the account.
-Detailed records will keep you on track with payments to ensure you don’t fall behind, and are also useful in the event that the bank or lender makes an error.
+Detailed records will keep you on track with payments to ensure you don’t fall behind, and are also useful in the event that the lender makes an error.

 What to Do if You Fall Behind on Payments

 It’s common to experience financial hardship, whether it’s due to job loss, divorce, health issues, or a death in the family.
 If you’re having difficulty making payments in full and on time, contact your lender.
-The lender may be willing to defer your payments and apply them to the end of the loan term.
+The lender may be willing to defer your payments and apply them to the end of the loan.

-Be sure to request the lender provide you with a letter that confirms any changes to the loan agreement.
+Be sure to request the lender provide you with a letter that confirms any changes to the original loan agreement.
 For example, if the lender agrees to defer payments to the end of the loan, additional costs associated with the deferment will have to be paid to satisfy the loan.
 It’s important to have a record of any changes in terms and any additional charges you may endure due to deferment.

 What to Do if Your Vehicle is at Risk for Repossession